OpenAtomFoundation/TobudOS/README_en.md

 - [TencentOS-tiny Custom Development Board Getting Started Guide](./doc/TencentOS-tiny定制开发板入门指南.pdf)

 # Contributing
-* 1. Under the Fork TencentOS tiny open source project under your own GitHub account;
+* 1. Fork TencentOS tiny open source project under your own GitHub account;
 * 2. Clone a TencentOS tiny code locally according to your needs;
 * 3. After you modify or add a new function, push to the remote branch of your fork;
 * 4. Create a pull request and submit a join request to the official TencentOS tiny development branch;
-* 5. The TencentOS tiny R&D team will periodically review the code and pass the test.
+* 5. The TencentOS tiny R&D team will periodically review the code and merge your pull request.

 # Join the TencentOS tiny official QQ technology exchange group